Mardin: Ottoman Empire

 After the Ottoman victory against their bitter rivals, the Safavids, at the Battle of Chaldiran in 1514, the balance of power in the region changed.
 The Safavid commander in the region, Ustajlu, was killed in the battle with the Ottomans and was replaced by his brother, Kara Khan (or Karahan).
 In 1515 Mardin briefly yielded to the Ottomans, but the castle remained under Safavid control and the Ottomans were forced to leave after a few days, leaving Kara Khan to re-occupy it.
 The following year, the Ottoman commander, Bıyıklı Mehmed Pasha, defeated Kara Khan and Safavid control in the region crumbled.
 The Ottomans besieged Mardin again, which resisted under the command of Kara Khan's brother, Sulayman Khan.
 After the Battle of Marj Dabiq in August 1516, Bıyıklı Mehmed Pasha returned with reinforcements from Syria and finally forced the city's surrender in late 1516 or early 1517.
 After this, Mardin was administered by a governor directly appointed under the Ottoman Sultan's authority.

 The city experienced a relatively tranquil period under Ottoman rule, without any significant conflicts or plights.
-European travelers who visited the city in the late 18th and early 19th centuries gave highly variable estimates of the population, but generally indicate that Muslims (or "Turks") were the largest group, with a sizeable Armenian community and other minorities, while Arabic and Kurdish were the predominant languages.
+European travelers who visited the city in the late 18th and early 19th centuries gave highly variable estimates of the population, but generally indicate that Muslims (or "Turks") were the largest group, with sizeable Armenian and Syriac communities and other minorities, while Arabic and Kurdish were the predominant languages.

 The period of peace was finally halted when the Ottoman Empire came into conflict with the Khedivate of Egypt.
 During this time the city came under the rule of insurgents associated with the Kurdish Milli clan.
 In 1835, the Milli tribe was subdued by the military troops of the Wāli of Diyarbekir Eyalet, Reşid Mehmed Pasha.
 During the siege the city's Great Mosque was blown up.
 Between 1847 and 1865 the city's population suffered from a notable cholera epidemic, with the exact number of fatalities not known.
-During World War I Mardin was one of the sites of the Assyrian and Armenian genocides.
-On the eve of World War I, Mardin was home to over 12,000 Assyrians and over 7,500 Armenians.
+During World War I Mardin was one of the sites of the Syriac and Armenian genocides.
+On the eve of World War I, Mardin was home to over 12,000 Syriacs and over 7,500 Armenians.
 During the course of the war, many were sent to the Ras al-'Ayn Camps, though some managed to escape to the Sinjar Mountain with help from local Chechens.
 Kurds and Arabs of Mardin typically refer to these events as "fırman" (government order), while Syriacs call it "seyfo" (sword).
 After the Armistice of Mudros Mardin was one of the Turkish cities that was not occupied by the troops of the Allied Powers.